verhovsky/grep-requests/README.md

 ### How it works

-It intercepts Chrome's request responses using Puppetteer and then searches them.
+It intercepts Chrome's request responses
+[using Puppeteer](https://pptr.dev/#?show=api-event-response) and then searches them.